The Letter That Changed American Art

 Biography

-George Biddle (1885–1973) was an American painter, muralist, and lithographer whose advocacy helped launch the first federal art programs of the New Deal.
-Born into a prominent Philadelphia family, Biddle rejected a legal career after Harvard Law School and instead pursued art in Paris, Munich, and Tahiti.
+George Biddle (1885–1973) was an American painter, muralist, and lithographer whose advocacy helped launch the federal art programs of the New Deal.
+Born into a prominent Philadelphia family, Biddle initially pursued law, graduating from Harvard Law School before abandoning the profession to study art in Paris, Munich, and Tahiti.

-Influenced by the social murals of Diego Rivera and the Mexican muralists, Biddle believed that art should address social issues and serve the public.
-His vision aligned perfectly with the spirit of Roosevelt’s early New Deal.
+His exposure to the Mexican mural movement profoundly shaped his belief that art should address social issues and serve the public.
+This conviction aligned perfectly with the cultural ambitions of Roosevelt’s early New Deal.

 Role in the New Deal Art Programs